-These are the channels of hegemony in action as observed.
+These are the channels of hegemony in action, as observed.

-Nevertheless, Christians in Nigeria will yet again have play ‘catch up’ with the Christian Association of Nigeria (CAN) and other ‘worthy’ Christians protesting for the restoration of Christian Religious Knowledge to the national academic curriculum.
+Nevertheless, Christians in Nigeria will yet again have to play ‘catch up’ with the Christian Association of Nigeria (CAN) and other ‘worthy’ Christians protesting for the restoration of Christian Religious Knowledge to the national academic curriculum.
 And the Muslim hegemons will have the delight of saying ‘Ye’ or ‘Nay’.
 By the time Arabic will be a necessary requirement for getting employment into certain positions in government…